Skip to content

 Last week, Nigeria’s military said it killed a senior Boko Haram commander and 10 other militants in Borno during an operation.

-Islam nigeria persecution
+Islam Nigeria persecution

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email

-International Correspondent
+European Correspondent

 Related Posts